Meet Dr. Jillian Horton Clinical Psychologist Ph.D.

-2. My Professional Background
+2. Professional Experiences

 I have a Masters Degree in Clinical Psychology, requiring six years of university study and two years of professional supervision.